 One suggestion is to look for sites in your niche that are accidentally linking to 404 pages.
 Contact those webmasters, let them know about the dead link, and suggest that they link to your live page on the same subject instead.
 Some will go ahead and do it because your handy link will save them from having to go find one.

-It’s important to note that a single link building strategy, or even a few, won’t always remain the best possible methods.
-These tips have been identified as being good for 2014, but it’s always a good practice to revisit link building strategies every couple of years to catch up on changes.
+These tips can get you started on your quest to earn links and boost your SEO rankings, but it’s always a good practice to revisit link building strategies every couple of years to catch up on changes.

-Of course, there are other methods for getting links, but the mass linking tools don’t involve your site actually earning them.
-Unfortunately, un-earned links tend to get ignored by Google or even bring penalties.
-Therefore, it’s safest to stick to the methods that can stand up to a manual check by the search engine giant.
+Of course, there are other methods for earning links, but mass linking tools don’t involve your site actually earning them.
+Un-earned links tend to get ignored by Google – and may even result in penalties for your site.
+So it’s safest to stick to the methods that can stand up to a manual check by the search engine giant.